Labour and Delivery with Individualised Birth Plans

 An advantage of having a personalized birth plan is that it helps a mother maintain her focus and sense of calm even if unexpected events occur.
 Labour and childbirth can be physically and emotionally stressful, especially for first-time mothers, but a birth plan can help her to be more prepared.

 A birth plan may specify on matters regarding pain management, episiotomy preferences, and even care immediately following birth.
 This may even include contingency plans such as assisted instrumental delivery in cases where childbirth needs to be expedited during the second stage of labour.

 While a birth plan details an expectant mother’s preferences, it is important that she also maintains reasonable flexibility for unexpected occurrences.
-What is most important is that both mother and child receive the much-needed care so that they come out of each stage safe and healthy.
+It is important that both mother and child receive the necessary care so that they come out of each stage safe and healthy.